jackgray/spotlight/producers/finance/regsho/README.md

 ## Data Sources
 Reg SHO Threshold lists are reported separately by the respective agencies that manage the exchanges where the transactions failing settlement take place.
-There should not be overlap between them except potentially in the OTC Markets Group reports, as their exchanges are expected to be overseen and reported on by FINRA, but this script does not yet pull data from this source, nor does it yet pull from Cboe.
+There should not be overlap between them except potentially in the OTC Markets Group reports, as their exchanges are expected to be overseen and reported on by FINRA, but this script does not yet pull data from this source.
 This is a list of all of my known sources for Reg SHO Threshold reporting.

 - NYSE/NYSE American (non-OTC)
 - Nasdaq (non-OTC after Nov 17, 2014)